willcd/module5-project/README.md

 Similarly, the tag prediction model here shows that it's possible to extend its use to creating a top-20 list of suggested tags, and that the predictions are accurate and will likely lead to users better tagging their posts.

 Based on analysis, using a model with data only from recent post history is likely the best choice, to make sure that up-to-date tag and question relationships are being included in the model.
+Also, the density of questions vs. time seems to be highest in the latest period of time (up to 2016) and would likely be even higher in more recent years.

 ## Limitations and Future Work

 Especially with the Tag Suggestion model, more work could likely be done to increase the various metrics and scores, and ensure that more of the 'true' tags are included in the predicted top-20 lists.
 More memory and computational resources would allow for larger and more in-depth modelling, and exploration of different, more expensive but possibly higher-performing models.

+* Specific to Tag Suggestion - The less-used tags are much harder to model and suggest accurately; this is likely also influencing the low-performing metrics for posts with >=3 tags, as I suspect that posts with only 1 or 2 tags use the more common tags, while the posts with more tags are more likely to have the less-used tags.

+***

 Beyond these models and goals, there are two areas I especially noticed might warrant further work.